 Oxfam Novib is a Dutch donor organisation and the founder of Triple Jump.
-The Nederlandse Organisatie voor Internationale Bijstand, or Oxfam Novib for short, was set up on 23 March 1956.
-A member of Oxfam International, Oxfam Novib is fighting for a just world without poverty.
+The Nederlandse Organisatie voor Internationale Bijstand, or Oxfam Novib for short, was set up on 23 March 1956, and is a member of Oxfam International.
+Oxfam Novib fights for a just world without poverty.

 History and Mission

 The Oxfam Novib Fund (ON Fund) for investment in microfinance was established by Oxfam Novib (Oxfam Netherlands) in 1997.
 The fund is owned and funded by Oxfam Novib.
-In 2007 fund management was transferred to Triple Jump.
+In 2007, the fund management was transferred to Triple Jump.

-The ON Fund mainly finances Tier 3 MFIs that show significant potential to grow.
+The ON Fund mainly finances Tier 3 MFIs which show significant potential to grow.
 MFIs should have a social mission and should service low-income groups, particularly women, people living in rural areas, and other marginalised groups such as minorities and refugees.
-Generally, the ON Fund finances MFIs with a higher risk profile, that have the potential to ‘jump’ to other more commercially oriented funds with a lower risk profile once a certain scale has been achieved.
+In general, the Oxfam Novib Fund finances MFIs, with a higher risk profile, that have the potential to ‘jump’ to other more commercially oriented funds with a lower risk profile once a certain scale has been achieved.

-The majority of MFIs funded are younger microfinance institutions.
-In some cases the fund may support other initiatives in line with the Oxfam Novib mission, for example related to renewable energy.
-By doing this, the fund acts as a catalyst for other investment funds.
+The majority of MFIs are younger microfinance institutions.
+In some cases the fund may support other initiatives (e.g. initiatives related to renewable energy) in line with the Oxfam Novib mission.
+Accordingly, the fund acts as a catalyst for other investment funds.

-Fund size: By the end of 2012 the fund had grown to EUR 47 million, with loans to 84 institutions.
+Fund size: By the end of 2012 the fund has grown to EUR 47 million and provides loans to 84 institutions.